-When you connect your modem to the power line, make sure you only use the power adapter that is supplied with this unit.
+When you connect your U-336S modem to the power line, make sure you only use the power adapter that is supplied with this unit.
 Use of another adapter may not allow your modem to operate and could result in serious damage to the unit.

-This adapter is rated for direct connection to an AC power outlet and has a 2-meter cord.
-Connect your modem as shown in Figure 2-3 Modem Connections.
+This adapter is rated for direct connection to an AC power outlet.
+Connect your modem as shown in Figure 2-5 U-336S Modem Connections.